MEDIATION-ocean/mediation-catalog-webpage/content/overview.md

 ## What is available

-The simulation data (inputs & outputs, configs), but also toolboxes and other pieces of software, are listed and detailed [here](https://github.com/mediation-ocean.github.io/mediation-catalog-webpage/content/accessdata/).
+The [simulation data](https://mediation-ocean.github.io/mediation-catalog-webpage/content/docs/simulations.html), but also [toolboxes and other pieces of software](https://mediation-ocean.github.io/mediation-catalog-webpage/content/docs/tools.html), are listed and detailed in the 'Access Data ' section.
 They are either available by direct download on our github repositories, or by accessing other clusters / servers / databases.